[email protected]

 • Emphasizing the utilization of the American Wire Gauge (AWG) system for aluminum

-The Thickness of 16 Gauge Aluminum
+The Thickness of 16 Gauge Aluminium

 Clarification of the specific thickness of 16 gauge aluminum in inches and millimeters